wvteijlingen/localeasy/README.md

 store_title_android: Find us on the Play Store!
 ```

-### Automatic placeholder conversion
+### Platform agnostic placeholders

 Localeasy will automatically convert placeholders to each platform specific format.
-This means you don't have to create platform specific strings if you need to do interpolation.
+This means you don't have to use `%@` for iOS and `%s` for Android.
+You can always use `%s`,  localeasy will take care of the conversion.

 For example: The string `Welcome %s!` will be formatted as `Welcome %s!` for Android, and as `Welcome %@!` for iOS.